-In 2006, inventor Tim Jahnigen was watching news footage about traumatized refugee youth in Darfur playing soccer on dirt using a ball they had made by tying trash together with twine.
-It was at that moment that he decided he needed to created an ultra-durable ball to bring the transformative power of play to the hundreds of millions of youth who don’t even have something as simple as a ball.
+In 2006, inventor Tim Jahnigen was watching news footage about traumatized refugee youth in Darfur playing soccer on dirt, using a ball they had made by tying trash together with twine.
+That’s when he decided he needed to create an ultra-durable ball to bring the transformative power of play to the hundreds of millions of youth who don’t even have something as simple as a ball.

 In 2010, with the help of his musician friend, Sting, and founding sponsor Chevrolet, One World Fútbol Project launched and the universal power of play began to spread across the planet.
 Through their “buy one, give one” program, the goal is to bring the power of play to the 45 million children who need it most.